jerryyangboyu/dongxin-test-framework/README.md

 ### Log Message Inside the Test Case
 > Note: You are not recommended to print output text in console inside test case method, you should inject a ExecutorSubject to log instead.

-You should use @CaseSubject to indicate you want to inject a subject correspond to each test method, and use `subject.updateData()` to print your log side the test method.
+You should use @CaseSubject with ExecutorSubject type parameter declaration in each test method, and use `subject.updateData()` to print your log inside the test method.

 ```java
 import pro.boyu.dongxin.framework.annotations.CaseSubject;